The white screen error is a common WordPress error that can occur on WordPress websites. When it occurs,

 c.
 Within the wp-content folder, locate the cache folder (usually named “cache” or “wp-cache”) and delete it.

-d.
-Reload your WordPress website to confirm that the cache has been cleared. - Clear Cache using a WordPress Cache Clearing Plugin: You can also use a dedicated WordPress cache-clearing plugin like WP-Optimize, WP Rocket, or Autoptimize.
+• Clear Cache using a WordPress Cache Clearing Plugin: You can also use a dedicated WordPress cache-clearing plugin like WP-Optimize, WP Rocket, or Autoptimize.
 Once installed, these plugins have options to clear the cache on a one-click basis.

 Deactivate all Your WordPress Plugins to fix the white screen